 Below, find our favorite dip powder nail kits for use at home.

 This handy set gives you 21 days of vibrant wear.
 The included color is a gorgeous red called “Seductive Star," so this kit is perfect for special occasions (or every day).
 Also, if you’re prone to weak nails, reviewers say that this formula really lasts with no chipping.

 Dip powder can easily run you $50 a manicure, so seeing this kit at such an affordable price is nothing short of a miracle.
-It includes six shades, including a few glittery options, so we think this would be a great choice for the holidays.
-This formula is also easy to remove: simply soak each nail with an acetone-saturated cotton ball and remove polish with a cuticle tool.
+It includes six shades, and this formula is also easy to remove: simply soak each nail with an acetone-saturated cotton ball and remove polish with a cuticle tool.